SDSU-Research-CI/george-lab/jupyterlab/README.md

 - *Note*: If you swapped out the default port in the previous step, you will need to make sure the port matches in the URL before entering it into your browser.
 - For example: `http://127.0.0.1:8889/lab?token=XXXXXXXXXXXXXXXXXXXXXXXXXXXX`

+## MATLAB License
+You may need to register each job with the license server when the job is first scheduled.
+When you open up the MATLAB UI, click the middle tab to use the Network License Manager option.
+Enter `1701@metztli.sdsu.edu` and click submit.

 ## Shutdown / Cleanup

 When done, delete your JupyterLab Job: